syncfusion-content/javascript-docs/js/Gantt/Rows.md

 ![](/js/Gantt/Rows_images/Rows_img4.png)

+[Click](http://js.syncfusion.com/demos/web/#!/bootstrap/gantt/rowdraganddrop) here to view the online demo sample for row drag and drop in Gantt

 ### Customizing Drag tooltip

 The [tooltipItems](/api/js/ejgantt#members:dragtooltip-tooltipitems) property is used to customize the tooltip items.
 By using this property, specific fields can be rendered in the tooltip.
 By default this property value is `null`, and all the defined field items are rendered in the tooltip.